 Yes.
 See our Membership page for more details about our online options.

-Can I smoke in the zoo?
+Can I smoke and vape in the zoo?

 Can I feed the animals?